HGustavs/LenaSYS/DuggaSys/microservices/showDuggaService/Microservices_documentation.md

 As of now, microservices can not be tested by itself, but instead by replacing file path in the service file.

+showDuggaService: Used in courseed.php to immplement functionality of duggor.
+A dugga can be shown by opening a course.

 getShowDugga_ms.php: This PHP microservice is designed to retrieve and display information related to a specific "dugga" (quiz or assignment) in LenaSYS.